wearenolte/wp-ci-template/README.md

 Cypress is a JavaScript-based end-to-end testing framework.
 It is built on top of Mocha and Chai, frameworks that run on the browser, and supports Chai’s BDD and TDD assertion styles.
 Documentation for Cypress can be found [here](https://docs.cypress.io/guides/overview/why-cypress.html#In-a-nutshell), with API docs [here](https://docs.cypress.io/api/api/table-of-contents.html).
 These include guides on [best practices](https://docs.cypress.io/guides/references/best-practices.html), commands, assertions, and events.

-Sample test suites included in `cypress/integration/` are intended only to demonstrate possible tests through simple common scenarios.
-You can find many more examples of tests, including tests with stubs, forms, and network requests, [in Cypress's Github](https://github.com/cypress-io/cypress-example-kitchensink/tree/master/cypress/integration/examples).
+You can find many examples of tests, including tests with stubs, forms, and network requests, [in Cypress's Github](https://github.com/cypress-io/cypress-example-kitchensink/tree/master/cypress/integration/examples).

 ### Writing Tests